jdmaasakkers/CS/README.md

 - Implement our own set of photos.
 This includes parallelized pre-processing which will prepare the photos bto be used as input for the model.
 - Attempt to parallelize with MPI.
 Study Theano-MPI if this proofs unviable.
 - Run a parallel version of TensorFlow with our own photos.
 - Benchmark the GPU implementation of TensorFlow with our own dataset with different architecture parameters.
+Analyze speedup, efficiency, iso-efficiency.
+Compare a version with and without MPI.
+Evaluate performance, overhead, and scheduling.
 - Set up a way in which new photos can be analyzed and interpreted quickly.

 The project will presented in the form of a report, website, and presentation.